jinisaweaklearner/AWS/common_questions.md

 https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-comparison.html

 ## NAT
-You can use a NAT device to enable instances in a private subnet to connect to the internet
+You can use a network address translation (NAT) gateway to enable instances in a private subnet to connect to the internet or other AWS services, but prevent the internet from initiating a connection with those instances.

 ## S3 prefix
 https://docs.aws.amazon.com/AmazonS3/latest/dev/optimizing-performance.html